A Life Well Lived

 His compassion revealed itself through a long stream of activities that brought freedom, on one level or another, to countless sentient beings.

 It was a delight to spend time in Rinpoche’s company.
 There was always plenty of laughter and light-hearted banter.
-There were so many humorous occasions, but one instantly springs to my mind.
+There were so many humorous incidents, but one instantly springs to my mind.

 One year, we were in the Lhakhang retreat center up in the Helambu Region of Nepal.
 At that time a group of devotees had come up from Sermatang to accompany Rinpoche to their monastery.